Discover the top five countries in Europe you may never have visited, with our list of interesting countries that may have flown under your radar…

 2 – Slovenia

 Second on our list of the best overlooked Europe destinations is Slovenia.
 This mountainous country is located in central Europe and is known for its natural beauty.
-There are several popular short breaks in Slovenia you should consider, including the following…
+There are several popular walking holidays in Slovenia you should consider, including the following…

 Triglav Hiking Experience

 One of the commonly visited areas is Slovenia is Triglav National Park.
 From short walks to technical treks, this area has the choicest scenery for the hikers as you walk alongside the beautiful Soca River and look over to the Julian Alps.